 With Conjoint.ly, you can split your reports into various segments using the information collected automatically by our system, respondents' answers to additional questions (for example, multiple choice), or GET variables.
 For each segment, we provide the same detailed analytics as described above.

-How to set up Monadic testing on Conjoint.ly
+How to set up a Monadic Test on Conjoint.ly

-Start by selecting the Monadic testing experiment type from the list of experiment types.
-To get started with the set up, create a list of stimuli.
+Select the Monadic Test experiment type from the list of experiment types and create a list of stimuli.
 You can Import a text list or type it in manually to populate the initial list of stimuli.

-After importing the list of stimuli, you can then add, remove, or modify each stimuli individually.
-This includes adding new views.
+Add, remove, or modify the views for each stimuli.
 Views allow you to insert different representations of the concept in the diagnostics question.
 You can add images, long descriptions, use fancy formatting and lots more.

 You will see all your stimuli displayed as columns by default.
 If you have a long list of concepts and only a few views, you can flip around the table to display stimulus as rows instead of columns.

-After completing the table of stimuli, you can continue customising the rest of the experiment.
+Customising the rest of the experiment by adding, removing or modifying the questions inside the monadic block.
 You are given complete control over the type of monadic testing your experiment will run.